 The finest moments come from the recruits’ failure at every turn of their basic training: the priceless unease of Connor as he swings on the rope, Williams’ high-brow objections to the bayonet practice, Rossington’s bumbling and eventual quick skill at dismantling the rifle.

-The ultimate message of the film is the love and affection that the recruits hold for the dreaded figure of Hartnell .
+The film’s ultimate message is the love and affection that the recruits hold for the dreaded figure of Hartnell.

 Cpl.
 Bill Copping